codedor/laravel-livewire-forms/docs/form-controllers.md

 ---

 ### <a name="after-submit"></a> afterSubmit()
-Right after saving all the data, `afterSubmit()` is called, by default this is empty.
+Right after saving all the data, `afterSubmit()` is called, by default this will fire a browser event named `form-saved`.
+This event can be handled with plain JS.

 ---